 Some notable events:

-The East Winds Symphonic Band was founded in 1981 by a trio of musicians looking to form a quality wind ensemble.
-In November of that year, there were 26 musicians on the roster.
-In 2009, we find 80 active musicians on the band’s roster.
-Throughout the growth of the band, the focus of the group has remained the same: to provide an outlet for community musicians to play quality concert band music.
+The East Winds Symphonic Band was founded in 1981 by a trio of musicians: Roger Schneider (euphonium), Ed Dzenis (clarinet/saxophone) and Ron Johnson (tuba).
+Their desire was to form a quality wind ensemble.
+By November 1981, the roster had 26 musicians.
+Today there are approximately 80 active musicians on the band’s roster with a wait list for new membership in most sections.
+As the band has grown, the focus of the group has remained the same: to provide an outlet for community musicians to play quality wind band music.

-Current conductor Susan Sands continues the tradition of previous conductors Jay Stivanson and Jim Rosetti, by leading the all-volunteer group through weekly rehearsals and numerous concerts throughout the year.
+Conductor Susan Sands (1990 – Present) continues the tradition of the previous conductors, Jay Stivanson, the band’s first conductor (1981-1982) and Jim Rossetti (1982-1990), by leading the all-volunteer group through weekly rehearsals and numerous concerts throughout the year.

-At the end of 2008, EWSB was notified by the John Philip Sousa Foundation that they were the 2008 recipient of the Sudler Silver Scroll that the foundation administers.
+In 2008, the band was selected by audition to perform at the Association of Concert Bands National Convention in Corning, New York.
+Later that year, EWSB was notified by the John Philip Sousa Foundation that they were the 2008 recipient of the Sudler Silver Scroll.
+The award is named after Chicago real estate magnate Louis C. Sudler, a patron of the arts who founded the John Philip Sousa Foundation.
+The band was formally presented with the award in May 2009.
 The Sudler Silver Scroll is North America’s most prestigious award for community concert band excellence and the band is honored and proud to have been recognized with this award.